-You will need to complete a Submissions Template which will be available when submissions open in early February 2019.
+As of Monday, 11 February 2019, submissions are now open!
+You will need to complete a Submissions Template which is an online form on Melville Talks.
 Don't worry, it doesn't need to be fancy and it's very easy.
 Basically we just ask for a brief description of the project and a simple budget.
 The description is your sales pitch and is what the people will see when they vote, so it's important to get it right.
 We'll have lots of tips and tools about how to write your pitch on the submissions page, and City of Melville staff are more than happy to help.

 What happens if our project is successful?

 Voting is open to residents, school communities, not for profit agencies, community groups and business owners in the City of Melville from Monday, 8 April, 2019 until Sunday, 5 May, 2019.

 Register on Melville Talks and you’ll be ready when voting opens.
 We will require your email address, but we promise we won’t spam you and you can unsubscribe when the project is over if you like.
 It will be one vote per email address.
 We encourage young people to vote too!
 So get the whole family involved.

 Due to the Budget Allocator being an online tool, we do not have any paper voting slips but one of our friendly libraries would be more than happy to help you access the site so you can still vote.

 You will be contacted by the City of Melville in writing advising of your success.
 This letter will also include a simple contract.

 You have 12 months to start the project.
 You will also be assigned an ‘Ombeardsman’ (a City of Melville staff member, who is your contact for your project if you require any technical advice or have a question).

 We’ve run into a problem.
 Can someone at the City help us fix it?

 The voting results will be published on www.melvilletalks.com.au/projectrobinhood4.
 If your group is still keen to pursue the project, contact us and we can provide information about other funding sources.